Modern Slavery Statement (2022)

 - We continue to be members of SEDEX and undertake regular third party audits of ourselves, at appropriate frequencies, to ensure that we are complying with best ethical practices.

-- We will empower the voice of our workers through annual Engagement Surveys and Action Planning, Involvement Forums with Worker Representatives and Trade Union representatives, Town Hall Meetings for all colleagues and our Delifrance Newsletter.
+- We will empower the voice of our workers through annual and bi-annual Engagement Surveys and Action Planning, Involvement Forums with Worker Representatives and Trade Union representatives, Town Hall Meetings for all colleagues and our Delifrance Newsletter.
 We will raise awareness of Modern Slavery through these media.
-We will include agency workers in our next Engagement Survey.
+We include agency workers in our annual Engagement Survey.

 - We recognise the higher level of vulnerability of agency workers and are reducing our dependence on agency labour across both sites by increasing the number of permanent Production-based employees.
 Where possible, we are doing so by offering permanent contracts to agency workers.

-- As part of Vivescia Group, we have a strong Values framework that we will work to embed in all levels of the organisation which weill drive positive behaviours in Delifrance (UK) Ltd.
+- As part of Vivescia Group, we have a strong Values framework that we will work to embed in all levels of the organisation which will drive positive behaviours in Delifrance (UK) Ltd.

 Training